reach2kush/Basic-Spring/README.md

 Controller will talk with UI & your service layer .Controller takes request from UI & pass it to Service layer in proper format.

-Service talks with Controller & Dao layer .In service layer , we are writing our business logic & then pass that to DAO layer for CRUD operation with DB
+Service talks with Controller & Dao layer .In service layer , we are writing our business logic & then pass that to DAO layer for CRUD operation with DB.

 Dao layer talks with service & Database .In Dao layer ,you will find CRUD operation related things.